gyula-horvath/my-business-card/README.md

 # my-business-card
-An online business card, made similarly to one that I first made in CodeBerry Programming School.
+A responsive online business card, made similarly to one that I first made in CodeBerry Programming School.

 # Built with